anacostiaAI/anacostia-pipeline/distributed_tests/simplest/test.md

 4. Run `python root.py "127.0.0.1" 8000 "127.0.0.1" 8001` in terminal 3
 5. Go back to terminal 1 and run `python create_files.py`
 6. Open up a browser and navigate to https://127.0.0.1:8000 to see the GUI

+### Note:
+If the pipeline keeps on triggering runs, check to make sure you've used read the files being deposited into the data store.
+If you don't use the context manager in the data store to read in those files and mark them as used, the pipeline will keep on triggering because there are always new files.